 When you have a self-hosted WordPress.org site, you have the flexibility to choose from 59,000+ WordPress plugins.
 These plugins allow you to enhance and personalize your website to your needs.

-SEO & Marketing Features – A Tie
+Shopify vs WordPress: SEO & Marketing Features (A Tie)

 ⟡ Quick takeaway

 Is WordPress or Shopify better for SEO?
 Since WordPress is a strong blogging platform, its SEO options are more optimized than Shopify.
 Despite that, Shopify is an SEO-friendly platform where you can enhance your SEO with many apps and add-ons besides primary functions.
+So it's a tie.

 The platform has favorable SEO functionality, which makes it easy to create content that search engines love.
 As someone who has little knowledge of coding, I can easily edit the meta titles and descriptions, add 301 redirects, and change page URLs to boost my website's SEO results.
 Not to mention, Shopify has already prompted your products with SEO best practices.